 1. Insert Your Hardware Token into Your Device.
 When the CA sent your EV code signing certificate, they did so using a hardware security token (usually a USB device) to securely store your certificate and private key.
 Take it and plug it into your Windows device.

-2. Open SafeNet.
-Did you choose another FIPS Level 2-approved device?
-No problem, just open it and ensure that it’s already set up as suggested in the previous section.
+2. Open SafeNet. just open it and ensure that it’s already set up as suggested in the previous section.

 3. Open Power Shell.
 It’s another command line interface similar to the classic Windows Command Prompt (you can also use CMD as long as you open it as an administrator).
 PowerShell comes preinstalled in Windows 10.
 To open it: